Padillaz/Intrusion-detection/README.md

 ```

 ## Whitelist
-Every time you run the detection script, a list of all detected devices will be written in the file 'devices.mac'.
+Every time you run the IntrusionDetection script, a list of all detected devices will be written in the file 'devices.mac'.

 If you trust all these devices, you can import them with the following command: